 Sleep and Weight

 Now that we see how sleep affects appetite and blood sugar levels, it makes sense that lack of sleep can contribute to overweight and obesity.
 In general, the less people sleep, the more they weigh, and the more likely they are to gain weight over time.
 Sleep restriction can lead to overeating, especially foods high in calories.
-Studies looking at images of the brain have shown that our brains respond differently to unhealthy foods when we are sleep deprived, making it harder for us to resist eating them.
-One study showed that after a night of no sleep, healthy, young men were more likely to choose snack foods than if they were well-rested.
-The results of this study help to further explain why a lack of sleep and poor food choices go hand in hand.
+Studies looking at images of the brain have shown that our brains respond differently to unhealthy foods when we are sleep-deprived, making it harder for us to resist eating them.
+One study showed that healthy young men were more likely to choose snack foods after a night of no sleep than if they were well-rested.
+This study’s results help explain why a lack of sleep and poor food choices go hand in hand.

 Tips for Getting More Sleep